techguybiswa/StairCase-Sequence/README.md

 # The StairCase-Sequence
 A nano project on a novel number sequence.

+<b>UPDATE: </b> Check out http://easypasswordgen.bitballoon.com/ to have a look on what we built.
+It is a JS based password generator that uses staircase numbers to generate easy to remember passwords.

 ## A brief intro
 Back in June 2016, I discovered a novel number sequence.
 Just like the sequence of numbers: 0,1,1,2,3,5,8,13... are named as fibonacci sequence, I named my number sequence as "The staircase sequence". <br>
 Eventually I wrote down my work and the staircase sequence got accepted in the OEIS or the Online Encyclopedia of Integer Sequences. <br>